-They're facing sex registration, embarrassment, jail time, having to go to court over and over again.
+They're facing sex registration, embarrassment, jail time, and having to go to court over and over again.
 It is a shame because people often do not think before they act.
 They don't realize that their conduct can cause them horrible consequences.

 When you're looking at registering as a sex offender and going on Megan's website where other people can see that having to go to local law enforcement on your birthday every year, so, if you're charged with one of these sex crimes, I've often seen that the police blow things out of proportion.